biocypher/open-targets/README.md

 folder, under the file name `neo4j-admin-import-call.sh`, which simply needs to be executed in the home directory of the target database.
 More information about the BioCypher package can be found at https://biocypher.org.

+## Docker version
+To use start a dockerized neo4j database which will automatically load and build the database of this repository, docker and docker compose (former docker-compose) needs to be installed.
+Build the container using `docker-compose build` and `docker-compose up -d` to start it.